Create an Application with SAP Build Apps

 - Step 5

-Once downloaded to your smartphone, you can login to your AppGyver account on the SAP BTP within the app using a QR code.
+Once downloaded to your smartphone, you can log into your SAP Build Apps account using a QR code.

 To scan the QR code, click Launch.

-Then using your AppGyver Preview app login screen, scan the available QR code.
+Then using your Preview app login screen, scan the available QR code.

 The application refreshes and your project is available to view.